Xilinx/PYNQ/docs/source/pynq_remote/pynq_cpp/cpp_usage.rst

 Load a Bitstream
 ----------------

-To write a bitstream file to the /lib/firmware directory, you can use the `Device` class to write the file directly.
+To write a bitstream file to the ``/lib/firmware directory``, you can use the `Device` class to write the file directly.

 .. code-block:: cpp